 13. TRIUMPHAL ARCH

-The Triumphal Arch was built in 1765 on the southern gate to Innsbruck to celebrate the wedding of Archduke Leopold.
-However, the father of the groom died during the celebrations, so the south side of the arch is decorated with wedding motifs while the north side shows people in mourning.
+However, the groom’s father died during the celebrations, so the south side of the arch is decorated with wedding motifs while the north side shows people in mourning.

 It’s a Roman-style arch that sets an imposing frame to the mountains in the background.